simonegpaiva/simonegpaiva/README.md

 - 📚 I'm a IT student and i'm currently an intern.
 - 🌱 I'm learning javascript and NodeJS.
 - 🆎 I speak Portuguese and Spanish.
-English?I speak a little, but I can read and white.
+English?I speak a little, but I can read and write.
 - 😄 Pronouns: she/her

 If you have any question, please let me know!